Rajat2024/Virtual-Stock-Market-Simulater/README.md

 ## Step 4.
 Run This Project from Root folder
 <b> CODE </b> -- ```  npm run dev  ```

-This app is also deployed on Heroku. <br>
+This app is also deployed on OnRender. <br>
-Go to [Live Link](https://virtual-stock-market-simulater.onrender.com/) to view it online.